Gisselfeld Monastery logo

 History of the monastery

-Gisselfeld Monastery was founded in 1547 by Peder Oxe and since then has played a central role in Denmark's history.
 Originally established as a monastery, the site was later transformed into a noble seat under the County of Gisselfeld.
-Over the centuries, the monastery has preserved its historic architecture and significance, which makes it a unique example of Danish Renaissance architecture.
-With its long and rich history, Gisselfeld has been the home of many prominent families and is today one of Denmark's best-preserved manor houses, still full of history and tradition.
+The monastery has preserved its historical architecture and significance over the centuries, making it a unique example of Danish Renaissance architecture.
+With its long and rich history, Gisselfeld has been home to many prominent families and is today one of Denmark's best-preserved manor houses, still oozing with history and tradition.

 Events at Gisselfeld Monastery